0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 #define KEY_GENERATION_OFFSET 0x20e0

 ...
-  char* (*key_gen)(void) = (char *(*)(void))((PBYTE)Htry + KEY_GENERATION_OFFSET);
+  key_gen my_key_gen = (key_gen)((PBYTE)dll + KEY_GENERATION_OFFSET);
-  printf("key = %s\n", key_gen());
+  printf("key = %s\n", my_key_gen());
 ```

-and this is what the result we get
+and this is the result we get

 ![key_extraction](https://user-images.githubusercontent.com/71389295/153423257-6d97604d-54bd-4609-858f-8aa1a516d828.png)

 ## first method : patching ntdll

-my initial thought of the process that I would have to go trough was rhe following :
+my initial thought of the process that I would have to go through was the following :

   1. load the dll into my own process
   2. call the key generation functions
   3. profit

-but this small list went a big wrong as you will read here
+but this small list went a bit wrong as you'll read here

 # loading the dll

-this part was the most time consuming to figure out. as the next parts would explain in the details the approaches that I took, and how did they miserably failed
+this bit was the most time consuming to figure out. as the next parts would explain in the details the approaches that I took, and how did they miserably fail

 ## first idea : LoadLibraryA

-I had a dll I can practice on, all it did was displaying a message using `MessageBoxW`. the problem is, as soon as I loaded it using `LoadLibraryA`, a little message box popped, reminding me of the fact that the said function not only loads dlls into the process space but also calls their entry point which eventually calls its `DllMain` causing the dll to do its thing, which in this case is, encryption our files so this route wouldn't work
+I had a dll I can practice on, all it did was displaying a message using `MessageBoxW`. the problem is, as soon as I loaded it using `LoadLibraryA`, a little message box popped, reminding me of the fact that the said function not only loads dlls into the process address space but also calls their entry point which eventually calls its `DllMain` causing the dll to do its thing, which in this case is, encrypting our files so this route wouldn't work

 ## second idea : LoadLibraryExA

-this function is basically `LoadLibraryA` with additional loading options, one of those options is `DONT_RESOLVE_DLL_REFERENCES` which according to [msdn docs](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) does the follwing
+this function is basically `LoadLibraryA` with additional loading options, one of those options is `DONT_RESOLVE_DLL_REFERENCES` which according to [msdn docs](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) does the follwing

     If this value is used, and the executable module is a DLL, the system does not call DllMain for process and thread initialization and termination.
 Also, the system does not load additional executable modules that are referenced by the specified module.